Tencent/Hardcoder/README.md

 2. Read “[Technical introduction of Hardcoder](https://github.com/Tencent/Hardcoder/wiki/Hardcoder-技术方案介绍)” to know the implementation philosophy and technical framework.

 3. Use the testapp to quickly verify the performance of Hardcoder.
-For the further detail, please check ”[Hardcoder testapp testing instruction](https://github.com/Tencent/Hardcoder/wiki/Hardcoder-Testapp测试指南)“.
+For the further detail, please check ”[Hardcoder testapp testing instruction](https://github.com/Tencent/Hardcoder/wiki/Hardcoder-Testapp测试指南)“ and “[Hardcoder Benchmark](https://github.com/Tencent/Hardcoder/wiki/Hardcoder-Benchmark)”.

 4. Please check the “[Hardcoder Application Instruction](https://github.com/Tencent/Hardcoder/wiki/Hardcoder-接入指南)” to learn how to use Hardcoder.